-Click the message when it shows up, and click Yes to upgrade the router with the latest firmware.
-After the upgrade, the router restarts.
+- 1. Click the message when it displays.

+- 2. Click Yes to upgrade the router with the latest firmware.

+- 3. After the upgrade, the router restarts.

 CAUTION:

 Do not try to go online, turn off the router, shut down the computer, or do anything else to the router until the router finishes restarting and the Power LED has stopped blinking for several seconds.